fflamerie/zotero_easy/docs/zotero_easy_HANDOUT.md

 1. Introduction
 2. Installing and setting up Zotero
 3. Building a Zotero library step 1, adding items and files
-4. Building a Zotero library step 2, organizing content from bibliographic items to PDF annotations
+4. Building a Zotero library step 2, organizing content from bibliographic references to PDF annotations
-5. Identifying and installing the standard bibliographic styles for your field in Zotero
+5. Identifying and installing the standard citation styles for your field in Zotero
 6. Citing with Zotero
 7. From Zotero library to online bibliography
 8. Your Zotero data